Frankfurt Related Content

 German champions Bayern München welcomes Freiburg at home in a hugely important clash for the team from the Black Forest.
 Christian Streich’s team is slowly getting ripped apart as the excellence of his players has been revealed.
 Max Kruse for example has already decided to leave the club for Mönchengladbach.
 For Freiburg, qualification for the Europa League might...
 Read the rest of the article »

 Schalke proved that they have what it takes to compete with the best of the Bundesliga in their 2-2 draw against Leverkusen last week; their next opponent is none other than the Eagles, Eintracht Frankfurt.

 Ji Dong-Won stole the headlines at Frankfurt’s cost during the last Bundesliga weekend.
 A team fighting for their lives in the league performed exactly as they were expected to against a rather weary opponent- with plenty of will.
 Augsburg took down Frankfurt, 2-0.
 Frankfurt’s incredible first half of the season is definitely what is keeping them up at the moment.
-Die Adler’s form in 2013 would have otherwise surely left them in the relegation zone.
+Die Adler’s form in 2013 would...
+Read the rest of the article »

 In a rather intriguing week for German football, Schalke will travel to Frankfurt while the second DFB Pokal semifinal will be repeated.